abhinavjain241/project-lara-2016/README.md

 - Piaget as a ROS node, and ROS as a driver provider for Piaget

 ### Questions:
 - Why do we need a chat application at all?
-What is it's use in connecting different robots to Piaget?
+What is it's use in connecting different robots to Piaeeksf get?

 ### Todo:
 - Figure out a middleware for communication between C# and Linux.